 Our best chance of maintaining our peace and coming through trials without succumbing to the enemy’s influence is to establish our beliefs BEFORE the trials hit.
+It is crucial to recognize that what you believe matters.
 When we know what we believe, know the foundation of our beliefs, we can stand firm on them in the midst of the storm.

-When others hear what we’ve endured just in the past year, many have commented, “I don’t know how you do it.
+When others hear what we endured that year, we’ve endured just in the past year, many have commented, “I don’t know how you do it.
 I don’t think I could manage as well as you are, if I was in your shoes.”
-And yet, I frequently find myself reflecting on the fact that I don’t know how others without a faith in a good God cope with such heartache and uncertainty.
+And yet, I frequently found myself reflecting on the fact that I don’t know how others without a faith in a good God cope with such heartache and uncertainty.